yandex-cloud/docs/en/compute/concepts/index.md

 Snapshots and images are mainly designed for saving and restoring data disks.

-You can create a snapshot only from a disk.
+You can only create a snapshot from a disk.
 Snapshot information contains the ID of its source disk.

 As for an image, you can create it from a disk, snapshot, another image, or file.

 ## Information resources {#information-resource}

-When creating disks and VMs, you need to specify an [availability zone](../../overview/concepts/geo-scope.md) where they will reside; disk images and snapshots are not associated with any availability zones.
+When creating disks and VMs, you need to specify the [availability zone](../../overview/concepts/geo-scope.md) where they will reside; disk images and snapshots are not associated with any availability zones.

 You can view a list of availability zones and find out their current status.

-When creating a disk, you also specify its disk type.
+When creating a disk, you also specify the disk type.
 You can view possible disk types and find out in which zones they are available.

 ## Relationship with resources of other services {#relationship-with-resources-of-other-services}

 When creating a VM, you need to specify the subnet it will be connected to.
 You can find more information about cloud networks [here](../../vpc/concepts/network.md).

 All {{ compute-short-name }} resources are created within folders.
+Disk types and availability zones are public resources that do not belong to any folder.
 You can learn more about the resource hierarchy in {{ yandex-cloud }} [here](../../resource-manager/concepts/resources-hierarchy.md).